 A smaller diameter

 Compared to other forms of cryogenic insulation, a vacuum system takes up relatively little space.
 The diameter of vacuum insulated transfer lines can be kept small, and any application with this form of insulation also requires little space.
 This makes vacuum insulation ideal for use in small(er) spaces.

-The figure below shows the ratio of uninsulated pipes, pipes insulated with foam, and vacuum insulated pipes.
-Of course, a vacuum insulated pipe takes up more space than an uninsulated pipe, but the diameter does not come close to that of the foam insulated piping.
+The figure below shows the ratio of uninsulated pipes, pipes with foam insulation, and vacuum insulated pipes.
+Of course, a vacuum insulated pipe takes up more space than an uninsulated pipe, but the diameter does not come close to that of the foam insulation.

 Quality preservation is vital in cryogenic engineering.
 Cryogenic systems, transfer lines, auxiliary products, and cryogenic applications are all built to keep cryogenic liquids as cold and liquid as possible so that they reach an application with the required quality.
 Because when they heat up, gas bubbles form, which may cause problems in the application.

 The insulation value of vacuum insulation is significantly higher than that of most other cryogenic insulation materials.
 This means less heat inleak, less gas-forming, and consequently higher quality liquid gas.